 OnePlus 8 software updates

 OnePlus is known for frequent and regular Android updates.
-We don’t expect that to change with the OnePlus 8 and OnePlus 8 Pro, which have already received three updates since their launch.
+We don’t expect that to change with the OnePlus 8 and OnePlus 8 Pro, which have already received several updates since their launch.
 The updates added Google’s Live Caption feature, improved system stability, and brought other optimizations.

 In terms of long-term updates, we expect that the OnePlus 8 and OnePlus 8 Pro will receive the Android 11 update sometime in September 2020 and Android 12 in 2021.
 OnePlus has already put out a beta of Android 11, though it has quite a few issues.

 OnePlus could do better when it comes to security patches – the company currently releases security patches every other month, as opposed to monthly like other manufacturers.
 It’s not a huge issue, but this is a true flagship now, so we expect the best.